Top 15 Dog Photography Tips

-15. Make Sure You Know the Dog’s Personality Before You Start
+1. Make Sure You Know the Dog’s Personality

-Portrait photographers often get to know their clients before they take photos of them.
+Portrait photographers often get to know their clients before the photo session.
 By getting a glimpse of their personalities, they have a better idea of what to avoid and how to give instructions.
-You can use the same technique when working with dog photography.
+You can use the same technique when photographing dogs.

 Observe your subject and include its strengths in your pictures for the most natural results.

-If your subject starts to misbehave or feel uncomfortable in your presence, you can ask its owner to join the picture.
+- If your subject feels uncomfortable in your presence, you can ask the owner to join the picture.

-Dogs tend to feel most comfortable in the presence of their loved ones, so you can use this opportunity to take heartwarming portraits.
+Dogs tend to feel most comfortable in the presence of their loved ones.
+You can use this opportunity to take heartwarming portraits.

-13. Focus on the Eyes to Create Emotional Dog Photography
+3. Focus on the Eyes to Create Depth

 Emotive dog portraits focus on the eyes.
 It is like human portraits.
-You can use them to create depth, emphasise an unusual eye color, or create a sense of familiarity.
+You can use the eyes to create depth, emphasize an unusual eye color, or create a sense of familiarity.
 Use a wide aperture (f/2.8 or lower) to enhance this feeling!

-It’s likely that your dog won’t start posing as soon as you pick up your camera.
-I recommend taking emotive portraits at the end of your photo shoot.
+Often, the puppy won’t start posing as soon as you pick up your camera.
+I recommend taking emotive portraits at the end of your photoshoot.
 That’s when your subject has used up all of its energy and is ready to relax.

 Not every dog portrait has to be taken outdoors.
 If you’re a fan of studio photography, you can create a backdrop using a few simple tools.
-All you need is black paint, cardboard, and lighting equipment (it doesn’t have to be professional.)
+All you need is black paint, cardboard, and (DIY or professional) lighting equipment.

-10. Use a Wide-Angle Lens for Fun Pup Portraits
+6. Use a Wide-Angle Lens for Fun Portraits

 You can use them to create funny and unusual pictures of your pet.

-Here are a few affordable wide-angle lenses that cost around £300:
+Here are a few wide-angle lenses that we recommend for dog photography:

 - Samyang AF 24mm f/2.8 FE